flecoqui/projects/_posts/2017-05-18-Mandarine.md

 ![](/images/2017-05-18-Mandarine/ui-0.png)

-#### Connect the application to the Azure Backedn
+#### Connect the application to the Azure Backend
-In order to use the application you need to provide the following paramters to establish a connection with your backend in Azure:
+In order to use the application you need to provide the following parameters to establish a connection with your backend in Azure:
-1. The Azure Media Serivces Account name</p>
+1. The Azure Media Services Account name</p>
-2. The Azure Media Serivces Account key</p>
+2. The Azure Media Services Account key</p>
 3. The Azure Cognitive Services Text Translator key</p>
-4. The Azure Search Serivces Account name</p>
+4. The Azure Search Services Account name</p>
-5. The Azure Search Serivces Account key</p>
+5. The Azure Search Services Account key</p>
 6. The url of the Web Player application hosted on the Web site of your backend, the url should be close to this format: http://YourWebAppName.azurewebsites.net/player.html

 ![](/images/2017-05-18-Mandarine/1-architecture-step-1.png)

 You can retrieve all the parameters below from the [Azure Portal:](https://portal.azure.com) </p>
-1. The Azure Media Serivces Account name</p>
+1. The Azure Media Services Account name</p>
-2. The Azure Media Serivces Account key</p>
+2. The Azure Media Services Account key</p>
 3. The Azure Cognitive Services Text Translator key</p>
-4. The Azure Search Serivces Account name</p>
+4. The Azure Search Services Account name</p>
-5. The Azure Search Serivces Account key</p>
+5. The Azure Search Services Account key</p>
 6. The url of the Web Player application hosted on the Web site </p>

 Follow the steps below to read the account names and the keys: </p>